A picture is worth a thousand words. Here are just a few.

 “I was in a VERY difficult season of life and looking for NOTHING,” Beth wrote of the night the universe introduced her to her future husband.
 She was wearing this sweatshirt.

-“You don’t look like you’re having a good time,” he joked when he approached her.
+“You don’t look like you’re having a good time,” he joked when he approached her at a local restaurant.
 But they instantly connected.
 And then dated.
 He met her girls.
 They married.
 They had a son.
 And now they’re all navigating this crazy world together as a unit.

 “Have faith that the rubble is paving the way for something bigger and brighter,” Beth writes.
 “I truly believe we come out wiser, stronger, and dare I say thankful for these challenges and hurdles.”